armanriazi/armanriazi.github.io/docs/public/blockchain/Blockchain.md

         * [Rust-Lang](../programming/rust/rust.md)

     === "Start-Up 2023"
         What is the best solution to developing a Web 3.0 application.
 There are so many solutions in business.
-But which one has high quality and security, quickly development, has low resources, and has no additional overhead(a lightweight development framework).[MFS is a NFT music platform](https://armanriazi.github.io/mfs)
+But which one has high quality and security, quick development, low resources, and no additional overhead(a lightweight development framework).[MFS is a NFT music platform](https://armanriazi.github.io/mfs)

     === "Towards Implementation"